ITBeyder/gitops-nodejs-app/readme.md

 # Prod Cluster
 minikube start -p prod --memory 2048 --cpus 2
 ```
+need to added all the clusters to argocd

 Step 2: Install ArgoCD in DevOps Cluster
 ```